-NBEP will devote approximately 70% of its research budget (averages $50-$100k annually) to meeting the mission of the Research Plan.
-The remainder of its research budget will be used for opportunistic science to allow the Program to remain flexible to the changing needs of the region.
+NBEP will devote approximately 50% of its research budget (averages $50-$100k annually) to meeting the mission of the Research Planand 50% for Vision 2034 target development and opportunistic science.
 These funds will be released through Requests for Proposals (RFPs), direct awards, and contracts.
-NBEP will reorganize the Science Advisory Committee (SAC) to include a core group of experts in urban watershed research and expand its membership to bring in diverse experts to drive research questions.
+NBEP will reorganize the Science Advisory Committee (SAC) to include a core group of experts (researchers, managers, and community) in urban watershed research and expand its membership to bring in diverse experts to drive research questions.
 The SAC will help craft RFPs and/or guide specific research questions that the program can directly award.
 The Program will also use its Working Groups to continue topical discussions (such as salt marsh or fishermen’s ecological knowledge) and create more working groups as appropriate.
 NBEP anticipates these experts and partners will respond to the RFPs and be among the experts contacted for direct awards and contracts.
 Science communication is at the heart of NBEP’s mission.
 The science generated by this Research Plan will be shared widely in multiple forums to ensure that it is high-quality, available to the public, and integrated into NBEP’s periodic reporting (Status and Trends).
 NBEP will encourage all partners to publish their work and take ownership of their contributions.

-Research Plan: Narragansett Bay Urban Waters Research Collaborative
+Narragansett Bay Coastal Urban Waters Research Collaborative

-During the development of the State of Narragansett Bay and Its Watershed and multiple Science Advisory Committee (SAC) meetings, over 100 individual ideas were identified as needing attention in some capacity (Appendix).
-These ideas included data assessment needs, data gaps filled, and research needed to understand a topic.
+During the development of the most recent Status and Trends Report, the State of Narragansett Bay and Its Watershed, and multiple Science Advisory Committee (SAC) meetings, over 100 individual ideas were identified as needing attention in some capacity (Appendix).
+These ideas included data assessment needs, data gaps to be filled, and research needed to understand a topic.
 The list is overwhelming and not very useful.
-The key activities in Figure 1 emerged as a way to organize the list (Figure 1).
+The key activities in Figure 1 emerged to organize the list.
 Even then, it became evident that NBEP alone could not tackle this list for every corner of its region (Narragansett Bay, Little Narragansett Bay, Coastal Salt Ponds, and their watersheds) with its limited budget and staff on a useful timeline.
-Ultimately, this first Research Plan focused on urban watersheds is a framework for directing limited funds, capacity, and time to priority and gap-filling, local research to address the complex questions impacting the region’s water, wildlife, and quality of life.
+Ultimately, this first Research Plan focusing on coastal urban watersheds is a framework for directing limited funds, capacity, and time to priority and gap-filling, local research to address the complex questions impacting the region’s water, wildlife, and quality of life.